-- You may or may not know this, but Eleanor and I met and founded WYG while working together supporting grieving families whose loved ones had been organ and tissue donors.
+- You may or may not know this, but Eleanor and I met (and founded WYG!) while working together supporting grieving families whose loved ones had been organ and tissue donors.
 We never cease to be humbled by those who make this incredible decision to help others in the darkest moment of their own lives.

-I bring this up today because awareness months, Donate Life Month or others, are a great time to honor and remember those we’ve lost.
+I bring this up today because awareness months—Donate Life Month or others—are a great time to honor and remember those we’ve lost.
 There are a million different ways that you can do this, but here are a few ideas we have seen from the many families we have worked with over the years:

-On April 17th you can wear blue and green for ‘Blue and Green Day’ in support of organ and tissue donation.
-If you wish to volunteer or attend a donation-related event you can contact the OPO (organ procurement organization) in your state to ask about what is happening in your area.
-Last but not least, if you are looking for a social media challenge you can share a photo of a heart (a heart you see, find or create!) and share it on social media with the reason you support organ donation and hashtag #showmeyourheart.
-Challenge others to do the same.
-See more info about the challenge at http://showmeyourheart.net.
+On April 17th, you can wear blue and green for ‘Blue and Green Day’ in support of organ and tissue donation.
+If you wish to volunteer or attend a donation-related event, you can contact the Organ Procurement Organization (OPO) in your state to ask about what is happening in your area.
+And if you’re looking for a social media challenge, share a photo of a heart (a heart you see, find, or create) with the reason you support organ donation and hashtag it #showmeyourheart.
+Then, challenge others to do the same!
+See more information about the challenge at https://showmeyourheart.net.

 These are just a few ideas, so please share what you have done for awareness days, weeks, and months in memory of your loved one!
-You can check out what we did for overdose awareness day here and here.
+You can check out what we did for Overdose Awareness Day here and here.
 You can also check out this post where I attempted to do a little education about bone marrow donation here.
-Leave a comment below and, as always, subscribe to get our posts right to your inbox!